What are anthocyanins and why are purple foods so healthy?

-Antioxidants called anthocyanins have hit headlines and are linked to a range of health benefits.
+Plant compounds called anthocyanins have hit the headlines and are linked to a range of health benefits.
 We reveal what they are and which foods contain them.

 At BBC Good Food we believe eating a balanced and varied diet, including at least five portions of fruit and vegetables per day, is best for health.
-But what's so special about purple foods in particular?
+But what's so special about purple fruit and vegetables in particular?

-While studies are ongoing, it's too early to say conclusively whether anthocyanins deserve the recent media headlines that label purple foods as 'superfoods'.
-Previous research has linked anthocyanins to a wide variety of health claims, including increased longevity, cardiovascular health, cancer prevention and dementia.
+While studies are ongoing, it's too early to say conclusively whether purple foods containing anthocyanins, deserve to be lauded as 'superfoods'.
+Previous research has linked anthocyanins to a wide variety of health benefits, including increased longevity, cardiovascular health, cancer prevention and dementia.
 Anthocyanins may also improve vision and have a neuro-protective effect.

 Which foods contain anthocyanins?

-Anthocyanins are found in high concentrations in blackcurrants, blackberries and blueberries, as well as in aubergine (in the skin), red cabbage and cherries.
+Anthocyanins are found in high concentrations in fruits like berries, currants and grapes as well as aubergine (in the skin), red cabbage and cherries.
 Here are some other popular anthocyanin-rich foods:

 Purple sweet potato

-Purple sweet potatoes have recently been in the media spotlight.
-They are commonly eaten on the Japanese island of Okinawa, which is home to an exceptionally healthy elderly population – with a large number over the age of 100, and rates of dementia reported to be up to 50% lower than in the West.
-Some scientists think that the large quantities of purple sweet potato in their diet plays a key role in keeping their bodies and brains healthy well into old age.
-However, to date, there are not many studies into the health benefits of the purple sweet potato, and it’s impossible to say that the Okinawan’s longevity is down to this one food alone.
+Purple sweet potatoes have been in the spotlight over recent years.
+They are commonly eaten on the Japanese island of Okinawa, which is home to an exceptionally healthy elderly population – a large number of whom are over the age of 100.
+Rates of dementia on Okinawa are reported to be as much as 50% lower than in the West.

 A note on beetroot

-Beetroot’s deep purple colour comes from plant chemicals called betalains.
+Beetroot’s deep purple colour comes from plant chemicals called betalains, not anthocyanins.
 Like anthocyanins, betalains have antioxidant and anti-inflammatory properties.
-You can also find betalains in the stems of chard and rhubarb but it’s the flesh and skin of beetroots which are especially rich in them.
+Also found in the stems of chard and rhubarb, betalains are especially rich in the flesh and skin of beetroots.

 Although anthocyanins have many benefits for maintaining health they are not essential nutrients.
-That said a regular intake of naturally purple-coloured fruit and vegetables are an excellent addition to a varied diet, but it’s also important to remember that balance is key and include a rainbow of different colours of fruits and vegetables for optimum health benefits.
+That said a regular intake of naturally purple-coloured fruit and vegetables are an excellent addition to a varied diet, but it’s also important to remember that balance is key, so ideally we should aim for a rainbow of differently coloured fruits and vegetables for optimum health benefits.

 Liked this?
 Now read…

-This article was last reviewed by Kerry Torrens on 13 March 2017.
+This article was last reviewed on 21 March 2022 by Kerry Torrens.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.